This post may contain affiliate links. Read my disclosure.

 The side effects caused by quitting birth control pills are collectively known as Post-Birth Control Syndrome.
 But, it doesn’t have to happen to you.

 So, how do you transition off hormonal birth control without side effects?
-There are many things you can do right now even while you’re still taking the Pill.
+There are many things you can do right now to balance hormones naturally even while you’re still taking the Pill.

 What You Need To Know Before You Stop Taking the Pill